nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img class="centerImage" src="images/diagrams/AddCommandUML.png" /><br>

 Step 1.
-The user enters the command `add n/Jon j/janitor`.
+The user enters the command `add n/Jon j/janitor d/General Management`.

 Step 2.
-User input is parsed by `AddCommandParser` which creates the`AddCommand` object, then the method `LogicManager#execute` is called to create the AddCommand object.
+The method `LogicManager#execute` is called on the user input, prompting for `AddCommandParser` to parse the user input and create the `AddCommand` object.

 Step 3.
 The `execute` method of AddCommand is then called on the object, which returns a `CommandResult` object.

 Step 4.
-This adds the `person` from the list from the model.
+This adds the `person` from the list to the model.
 The `employeeID` is set and if there already exist a `person` object with the same field data, a `CommandException` will be thrown and a message indicating duplicate person will be shown.
 If the `person` object does not exist, then using `model#addPerson()`, the `person` object is added to the `database`.

 Step 5. `storage#saveDatabase` is then called on the current `database`, updates the database to contain the new `person`.